What Are The Best Tom Brady Rookie Cards?

 2000 Upper Deck Pros And Prospects Tom Brady #124

-It’s easy to tell this Tom Brady rookie card is made by Upper Deck – Some distinct features with the foiled lines, and multi-directional text, make it very recognizable from an Upper Deck perspective.
+It’s easy to tell this Tom Brady rookie card is made by Upper Deck; Some distinct features with the foiled lines, and multi-directional text, make it very recognizable from an Upper Deck perspective.

 It’s also the rarest Upper Deck Tom Brady rookie card, limited to just 1000 copies.
-It might be a bit of a busy looking card, but it’s a cool option for collectors.

 2000 Playoff Momentum Tom Brady #180